Navy recruit reviewing ASVAB score paperwork in full combat gear

 Your Next Steps: Turning Your ASVAB Score into a Navy Career

-The ASVAB isn't a single, mysterious number but a set of keys to your future.
-Your AFQT score unlocks the main door for Navy enlistment, while your line scores open the doors to the specific jobs, the ratings, waiting for you inside.
-This score isn't a final judgment on your potential; it's a starting line you can improve.
+Your Navy ASVAB score isn't a single mysterious number, it's a set of keys to your future in the Navy.
+Your AFQT unlocks the main door to enlistment; your Navy line scores open the doors to the specific ratings waiting inside.
+And whatever score you hit on test day, it isn't a final judgment on your potential.
+It's a starting line you can train, study, and retake your way past.

 Your first step is to take a free ASVAB practice test online.
 This provides a baseline that turns your career goals from a dream into a measurable target.